Walidpur: Girls' institutes

-Madarsa Nurul Islam (Niswan), Arjun Girls Degree College etc education.
+Madarsa Nurul Islam (Niswan), Arjun Girls Degree College etc. education.

 Economy

 Out of the total population, 12,387 were engaged in work or business activity.
 Of this 5,850 were males while 3,537 were females.
 In census survey, worker is defined as person who does business, job, service, and cultivator and labour activity.
 Of total 12,387 working population, 86.62% were engaged in Main Work while 13.38% of total workers were engaged in Marginal Work.

-Walidpur is a major place which is known for weaving and this is the main source of income of the town.
-The people of Ghosi weaving Saari and other clothes on Powerlooms or Handlooms day and night.
-Powerlooms were the lifeline of Ghosi's economy but nowadays people have chosen other sources of income like working in abroad countries, at the present time many people use to go to Gulf countries to earn money.
+Walidpur Bhira is a major place which is known for weaving and this is the main source of income of the town.
+The people weaving Saari and other clothes on powerlooms or handlooms day and night.
+Powerlooms were the lifeline of its economy but nowadays people have chosen other sources of income like working in abroad countries, at the present time many people use to go to Gulf countries to earn money.